-Early figures suggest exports to China may have fallen by close to a fifth due to coronavirus
+Coronavirus: Figures suggest exports to China may have fallen by close to a fifth

-Early figures show New Zealand exports have fallen due to disruption caused by covid-19, with a significant drop in forestry, meat and seafood exports.
+Early figures show New Zealand exports may have taken a $300 million hit due to disruption caused by covid-19, with a significant drop in forestry, meat and seafood exports.

 On Monday Statistics New Zealand released early - and unofficial - figures on New Zealand's exports over the past four weeks.

-The figures, based on figures from Customs about intentions to exports, showed that exports were China were down 8 per cent on the same period a year ago.
+The figures, based on figures from Customs about Export intentions, showed that exports to China were down 8 per cent on the same period a year ago.

+In dollar terms, trade to China was down by around $100m on the same time in 2019, but around $300m below what they would have been if recent trends in export growth to China had continued.

 But that figure may underestimate the impact.
 Statistics New Zealand said it had made a series of "naive projections" based on recent trends in exports.